Hibiscus: Tropical Gems of the Garden

-Pests and Diseases: Hibiscus is generally not prone to disease.
-Overwatering in the dormant season can cause root-rot, but it is rare.
+Hibiscus is generally not prone to disease and will thrive in well-drained soil in either containers or directly in the ground.
+Over-watering in the cool dormant season can cause root-rot, but it is rare.
 Also, it is important to NEVER let a container plant sit in a saucer of water.
 A plant will drown without aeration to its roots.
-Avoiding a soggy environment will also dissuade fungus gnats which lay eggs on wet potting soil.

-Spider mites are tiny reddish spiders which weave delicate webs over branch ends.
+Spider mites: These tiny reddish spiders weave delicate webs over branch tips.
 Prevention is best.
 Consistent watering and occasional plant washing to rid the leaves of dust and air-born pollutants will help.
 Use an organic control like insecticidal soap or neem oil once mites show up.
 Be sure to check undersides of leaves.

-I recommend the second approach even though it requires more diligence and patience.
+I recommend an organic approach even though it requires more diligence and patience.
 Eradicating bugs without true necessity often skews the balance in the food chain and creates an even bigger problem.
 The USDA also uses a parasitic wasp- Encarsia formosa- as a biological control against the whitefly.
-Some insecticides might kill beneficial insects too.
-If chemical controls are used, a systemic, rather than a topical one, is best.
-These are applied as a soil drench and are taken up through the root system.
-The plant will then kill or repel would-be feeders.
-Again, prevention is the best approach:

 1) Keep the plants healthy with proper care.